 Information for …

-The federal government devotes resources specifically to working with small businesses to assist them in finding federal contract opportunities.
+The federal government devotes resources specifically to working withto assist them in finding federal contract opportunities.

-If you are a small business, you may “self-certify” on the Small Business Administration website and then register to do business with the federal government on SAM.gov.
-You may then review open contracting opportunities at the Federal Business Opportunities website.
-An account can be created there to allow for your own custom home page.
+If you are a small business, you may “self-certify” on the Small Business Administration website and then register to do business with the federal government on the System for Award Management (SAM) website and review open contract opportunities.

 Small Disadvantaged Business 8(a)

-To provide a fair method for small businesses owned by socially and economically disadvantaged people or entities to compete, the government limits competition for certain contracts to businesses that participate in the 8(a) Business Development program.
+To provide a fair method for small businesses owned by socially and economically disadvantaged people or entities to compete, the government limits competition for certain contracts to businesses that participate in the.